scholarslab/scholarslab.github.io/collections/_posts/2023-07-24-dh-is-teaching.md

 What are you teaching?
 To whom?
 What kind of student evals would you get?

-The cat has finished, so that's a good a sign as any to go back to sleep and see what other blog posts visit me in dreams.
+The cat has finished, so that's as good a sign as any to go back to sleep and see what other blog posts visit me in dreams.

 [^1]: Perhaps a sign that my subconscious would really like to stop posting once a week?